 To add the individual rats, click Add Exam.
 To identify the rats, click on an exam and click Edit Exam.
 Enter the ID number into the Enter Notes box and click Save Changes [1-TXT].

-SCREEN: To be provided by Authors: Add exam being clicked, exam being clicked, Edit exam being clicked, then ID number being entered and Save changes being clicked TEXT: See text for mouse experiment details
+SCREEN: To be provided by Authors: Add exam being clicked, , Edit exam being clicked, then ID number being entered and Save changes being clicked TEXT: See text for mouse experiment details

 Next, attach the proper lens to the device [1], select the corresponding Configuration in the software [2], and dial in the associated reference arm position [3].